PegasusResearch/pegasus/docs/source/setup/installation.rst

     :target: https://docs.ros.org/en/humble/index.html
     :alt: ROS 2 Humble

 Start by installing ROS 2 Humble by following the instructions on the `ROS 2 Humble Documentation <https://docs.ros.org/en/humble/index.html>`__.
-Only after you have installed ROS 2, you can proceed with the installation of the Pegasus.
+Only after you have installed ROS 2, you can proceed with the installation of Pegasus.

 Installing External Dependencies
 --------------------------------